Takeaways

 Cinnamon might reduce allergy symptoms through various mechanisms.
 It has the ability to lower inflammation within the body, which may calm an overactive immune response associated with allergies.[11]

 Some research indicates that cinnamon can influence immune cells related to allergies.
-A study conducted on mice showed that cinnamon extract reduced inflammation in their airways caused by allergic reactions4.
-Another study revealed that cinnamon compounds could limit the release of histamine5.
+A study conducted on mice showed that cinnamon extract reduced inflammation in their airways caused by allergic reactions.
+Another study revealed that cinnamon compounds could limit the release of histamine.[12]

 Mechanisms of Action